GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-06-thredds-data-server.md

 Any data written to a mounted instance of the fileshare is almost instantly replicated both to the cloud (the Azure `geusgk` storage account), and to any other mounted instance.
 To add new data, you first need to figure out how to write the data to the fileshare.
 For example, you could set up a process on glacio01 to download an archival (static) dataset from another web location, and then write the data to the mounted fileshare (perhaps using parallel methods in a `screen` session for large datasets).

+#### On-demand vs automatic mount methods

-**NOTE:** For both the Azure aws processing server and the thredds server, pajwr mounted the fileshare using the "on-demand" instructions (see mounting documentation link above).
+For both the Azure aws processing server and the thredds server, pajwr mounted the fileshare using the "on-demand" instructions (see mounting documentation link above).
 If the server is shutdown and rebooted, this mount probably will not remain.
-In which case, it might be better to follow the instructions to "Automatically mount file shares" (i.e. register the mount in `fstab`).
+In which case, it might be better to follow the instructions to "Automatically mount file shares".
+This might also give you better control over permissions on the mounted instance.

-**NOTE:** The Azure Command Line Interface (CLI) is installed on both Azure VMs (for any command starting with `az`).
-The Azure Powershell interface is also installed on the thredds VM.
+#### az login

-**NOTE:** If you want to mount the Azure fileshare at another location, the commands in the mounting documentation (linked above) assume you have logged in with `az login` (on glacio01, had to do `az login --use-device-code`).
+If you want to mount the Azure fileshare at another location, the commands in the mounting documentation (linked above) assume you have logged in with `az login` (on glacio01, had to do `az login --use-device-code`).
 This will take you through the Azure login and auth procedure via a URL and code provided on the command line.
 You then have to select an account and authenticate using Microsoft Authenticator.
 Successful login should display something like:

 ```